 Why should I provide an email for ticket purchases?

-We are 100% committed to the flawless execution of your event.
 By capturing email addresses during ticket purchase, your guests will receive immediate notification that a ticket has been purchased for them.
-The email contains pertinent event information which the guest can refer to up to the day of the event and can be used at tax time as a receipt for tax purposes.
+The email contains pertinent campaign information can be used at tax time as a receipt for tax purposes.

 We had hoped to bring you the news that our annual Blue Jean Bash gala would be held in person, but as the COVID-19 pandemic continues, we have decided to cancel our in person event for 2020.